-Howard M. Holtzmann Professor of International Law
+Howard M. Holtzmann Professor Emeritus of Law and Professorial Lecturer

-Lea Brilmayer is the Howard M. Holtzmann Professor of International Law at Yale Law School.
+Lea Brilmayer is the Howard M. Holtzmann Professor Emeritus of Law at Yale Law School.
 In addition to teaching Contracts to first-year students, she also teaches Conflict of Laws and International Courts and Tribunals, as well as seminars on the laws of war and on African current affairs.FULL BIOGRAPHY

 Education & Curriculum Vitae